 The planning applicant is required to prove within the application documentation, that any adverse effects associated with the development have been identified and mitigated.

-The planning authority consults with the Environment Protection Team where the potential for:
+The planning authority consults with the Environment Protection Team where the following matters are a material consideration in the planning process:

 - contaminated land,